Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 For most Mediterranean ports, no. UK citizens can visit EU and Schengen countries without a visa for stays of up to 90 days in any 180-day period.
 The notable exception is Turkey, which requires an e-Visa (around $50 USD, obtained at evisa.gov.tr before travel).
 Egypt and Morocco are non-Schengen and do not require a visa for short stays.

 You will be denied permission to go ashore.
-In most cases you will simply be turned back to the ship.
-In more serious cases : particularly if you have already cleared the gangway and reached immigration : you could be detained, and the ship may sail without you.
+Usually you will be turned back to the ship.
+In more serious cases: particularly if you have already cleared the gangway and reached immigration: you could be detained, and the ship may sail without you.
 You would then be responsible for your own onward costs.

 Yes.
 Visa requirements are country-specific, not cruise-specific.
 Your cruise line will provide guidance, but the legal responsibility for holding the correct documents is yours.
 Use the FCDO travel advice pages (gov.uk/foreign-travel-advice) to check every country on your itinerary individually, and do so within a few weeks of travelling in case anything has changed.